HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/New-DenyWDACConfig.md

 ### 1 optional parameters

-- `-Deployit`: Indicates that the module will automatically deploy the Deny base policy after creation.
+- `-Deploy`: Indicates that the module will automatically deploy the Deny base policy after creation.

 <br>